grapestone5321/Cracking-the-Coding-Interview/README.md

 These interview questions are real; they are not pulled out of computer science textbooks.
 They reflect what's truly being asked at the top companies, so that you can be as prepared as possible.

+## What's Inside?

+- 189 programming interview questions, ranging from the basics to the trickiest algorithm problems.
+- A walk-through of how to derive each solution, so that you can learn how to get there yourself.
+- Hints on how to solve each of the 189 questions, just like what you would get in a real interview.
+- Five proven strategies to tackle algorithm questions, so that you can solve questions you haven't seen.
+- Extensive coverage of essential topics, such as big O time, data structures, and core algorithms.
+- A behind the scenes look at how top companies like Google and Facebook hire developers.
+- Techniques to prepare for and ace the soft side of the interview: behavioral questions.
+- For interviewers and companies: details on what makes a good interview question and hiring process.

 ## Solutions

 ### Download Solutions